 Visiting Anne Frank When Traveling to Amsterdam

-After our tour, which consisted of the most picturesque views of the city you could hope for, we visited the Anne Frank Museum.
-It was booked by our touring company, EF.
+After our tour, which consisted of the most picturesque views of the city you could hope for, we visited the Anne Frank House Museum.
 I later found out that it’s one of the busiest museums in the world; it’s almost impossible to get tickets.
 The museum is located in the building where Anne Frank and her family lived in hiding.
 She spent two whole years trapped in the upstairs part of the building, which is called the Annex.
 She wasn’t able to feel those beautiful rays of sunlight I’d felt earlier that day for two years.
 I don’t think I’d even last a week.

 Visiting the Annex was incredibly sobering.
 There were multiple stairways to get up to the Annex, each narrower than the last.
 Although I don’t consider myself to be claustrophobic, I could feel myself becoming more anxious as I got stuck in the line that went up the stairways.
 If you have a fear of tight spaces this may not be the museum for you.
 Waiting in line in a stairway that I could barely fit my shoulders through was rather alarming, especially as I thought about what it was like during the Holocaust.

 A Day Trip to the Red-Light District

 After the museum, we snagged lunch at a nearby restaurant.
 Rachel and Maria, two of our group members, wanted to get a tattoo in Amsterdam.
 I told them I’d help guide them to the Red-Light District, as I wanted to see what it was like when it was less crowded.
 Also, Dounia and I were interested in seeing what it was like getting a tattoo.
 Once we finally got into the district, it was noticeably less crowded than the night before.
 However, it was a bit more crowded than the rest of the city.